IliaMiheev/ipars-doc/pages/en/ZipManager_EN.md

 ### Working with ZipManager

-The ZipManager class is used for archiving a folder of files.
-It takes only one argument — the compression level for the files.
+The ZipManager class is used for archiving folders of files.
+It accepts only one argument — one of the possible compression levels:

-'none' => No compression
+- none — no compression.

-'normal' => Normal compression
+- normal — standard compression.

-'hard' => Increased compression
+- hard — increased compression.

-'maximum' => Maximum compression
+- maximum — maximum compression.

 ```py
 from ipars import ZipManager